lollipopman/bash-ini-builtin-blog-post/README.md

 rather than as a separate program.
 They are typically implemented in the language used to write the shell itself, so C in the case of Bash.
-Some of Bash's builtins are also available as separate commands, depending on how the OS is configured.
+Some of Bash's builtins are also available as separate commands, depending on how your OS is configured.
 For example `printf` is a Bash builtin, but is also usually available on a Linux box as a separate program, try `which printf` to find out.
-If you type `help` in Bash you get a list of all the currently enabled builtins, or you can run `type printf` to check if a specific command is a builtin.
-Builtins are preferred in Bash over external programs, as if they were placed first in your `$PATH`.
+If you type `help` in Bash you get a list of all the currently enabled builtins, or you can use `type printf` to check if a specific command is a builtin.
+Builtins are preferred in Bash over external programs, as if they were placed first in your `PATH`.
 Bash also allows you to write your own custom builtins and load them into the shell, as does Zsh and the KornShell.